 The 2.5k equilibrated simulation with MATRIX is then extended for 70 more years with a corrected dust tuning, a typical process when equilibrating the model on a new climate state, and further 130 years with the linearly interpolated PMIP4 vegetation described above (refer to table TS1 for details of control runs and annual global mean time series of surface air temperature and precipitation in Fig. S2).
-This run equilibrated very quickly and no further tuning was needed.
-We thus used the last 100 of the total 130 years of that equilibrated run as the base climate for our analysis.
+This run equilibrated very quickly and no further tuning was needed, so we used the last 100 of the total 130 years

+- of that equilibrated run as the base climate to our analysis.
 An ensemble of 10 members with active volcanic eruptions was simulated using a restart file every 10 years during the last 100 years of the control simulation corresponding to 2.5ka period as summarized in table TS1, following the same approach as performed for the CMIP6 ensemble simulations (Kelley et al., 2020).
-The starting timepoint for each ensemble member is shown by blue vertical lines in fig S2.
-Each ensemble member started on January 1st of the year 169 BCE and ran for 16 years, with each eruption happening on the 15th of June of the 2nd, 6th, 9th and 12th years modelled.
-Because the exact date of an eruption cannot be directly determined based upon ice-core sulphate deposition data, both because of possible uncertainties in the ice-core chronologies and because of variable time lags between eruptions and the atmospheric circulation of the resulting sulphate and its deposition in the polar ice, we selected a summer eruption date to investigate the impact on northern hemisphere monsoon and wintertime atmospheric circulation.
-We also note that the accuracy of our modelling will depend in part upon the accuracy of the ice-core-based volcanic forcing reconstruction being employed.
-Uncertainties in reconstructed forcing can arise, for example, because of variation in the deposition of sulphate across the polar regions for any given eruption.
-In this respect, it is important to note that the Sigl et al. (2015) volcanic forcing reconstruction employs several ice-cores from Antarctica and Greenland, but our results can be revisited as reconstructions become more reliable by incorporating larger numbers of ice-cores.
+The starting timepoint for each - ensemble member is shown by blue vertical lines in fig S2.
+Each ensemble member started on January 1st of the year 169 BCE and ran for 16 years, with each eruption happening on the 15th of June of the 2nd, 6th, 9th and 12th years.

+An approximate eruption location is important in order to accurately estimate volcanic impacts on the climate system (Toohey et al., 2016, Aquila et al., 2018 [https://acd-ext.gsfc.nasa.gov/Documents/NASA_reports/Docs/VolcanoWorkshopReport_v12.pdf]).
+The broad hemispheric position of the 168 to 158 BCE series of eruptions is thus chosen (to begin) with reference to the bi-polar multi-ice-core sulphate deposition data of Sigl et al. (2015), which allows a discrimination between likely tropical (low-latitude) eruptions and those likely occurring in the extratropics of either hemisphere.
+Without any firm additional data (e.g., ice-core tephra) indicative of a more precise location,

+- 280 however, the ultimate location is by necessity selected more arbitrarily.
+The chosen locations of all eruptions are shown in Fig S3.
+We note, however, that the longitude of each eruption is not expected to play a major role as an uncertainty factor.
+The forcing potential of these four eruptions in terms of SO2 injected into the atmosphere is also estimated using the Sigl et al. (2015) multi-ice-cire record of sulfate deposition over Greenland and Antarctica, linearly scaled corresponding to Pinatubo eruption estimates - 285 of 18.5 Tg SO2 (Wolfe and Hoblitt, 1996).
+The injection height is selected to match that of Pinatubo, in the absence of any further information.

 Table 1.
-Details of eruptions applied in this experiment, with each eruption happening on the 15th of June of the 2nd, 6th, 9th and 12th model years.
+Details of eruptions applied for this experiment with each eruption happening on the 15th of June of the 2nd, 6th, 9th and 12th years.